AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 - Can I use my Veteran’s Health Identification Card (VHIC) card to access the base?
 And can I bring guests?

-Yes, but you must first register into the DBIDS system at the VCC along with a VALID REAL-ID compliant driver’s license/Identification with the Health Eligibility Center (HEC) Form H623A or VHIC (veteran health identification card) that states one of the following: service-connected disability, Medal of Honor Recipient, Purple Heart Recipient, or former POW.
+Yes, but you must first register into the DBIDS system at the VCC by bringing your VHIC (veteran health identification card) and a valid drivers license/ID.
+The VHIC must state one of the following: service-connected disability, Medal of Honor Recipient, Purple Heart Recipient, or former POW.
 The VHIC will only be usable at SHAW AFB.
 If you do not do this, you will be turned away at the gate.
 Enrolled veterans may bring guests traveling with them on to DAF installations for the duration of the acceptable purpose visit.
 Those guests must establish their identity by presenting an acceptable form of photo ID (such as a REAL ID-compliant driver's license or non-driver's identification card) and pass an on-the-spot background and terrorism check to establish their fitness.
 Once complete, guests will be issued a short-term unescorted pass for the duration of the visit.
 Caregivers may not bring guests on to DAF installations.

 - Who can put in a pass for an individual?